Pacific island countries to hold second summit next week with Biden | Law-Order

 Pacific island countries to hold second summit next week with Biden

-Pacific island countries will meet with U.S. President Joe Biden next week for a second summit with the United States, Secretary-General of the Pacific Islands Forum Henry Puna and a senior State Department official said on Monday.
-Puna made the announcement at an event in New York hosted by the Carnegie Endowment for International Peace.
+Pacific island countries will meet with President Joe Biden next week for a second summit with the United States, Secretary-General of the Pacific Islands Forum Henry Puna and a senior State Department official said on Monday.
+Puna made the announcement at an event hosted by the Carnegie Endowment for International Peace in New York ahead of the annual U.N.
+General Assembly.

-Puna said the Pacific island region had gone from a period of strategic neglect just a decade ago to become a subject of strategic interest, competition and "manipulation" today, a reference to the geopolitical rivalry for influence in the region between the United States and China.
-"We must realize that the strategic interest and attention we enjoy today will not last forever, and we must capitalize on it in a manner that will ensure sustainable gains for our region and for our people, for decades to come," Puna said.

-He said the stance of the Pacific island countries had been clear: "we will engage with any partner who is willing to work with us, rather than around us."
-Biden hosted a first summit with Pacific island leaders a year ago, at which his administration pledged to help stave off China's "economic coercion," and he promised to work harder with allies and partners to address islanders' needs.
+Biden hosted a first summit with 14 Pacific island nations a year ago, at which his administration pledged to help stave off China's "economic coercion," and he promised to work harder with allies and partners to address islanders' needs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)